akplusgold/pycodehasher/README.md

-+ This is a work in progress, needs more thorough testing
++ This is a work in progress

 Current Hash:

 '''